Lately, the FDA is changing the way consumers think about their ingredients in sunscreen.

 What to look for in a physical sunscreen

-Sunscreens should be “broad-spectrum,” this means they should have both UVA and UVB protection and be water-resistant.
+Sunscreens should be “broad-spectrum,” which means they should have UVA and UVB protection and be water-resistant.

-SPF refers to how well the product reduces the penetration of UVB light, which causes sunburn and certain skin cancers.
+SPF refers to how well the product reduces UVB light penetration, which causes sunburn and certain skin cancers.

-UVA light referred to as the ageing ray is more difficult to block, which has also been shown to contribute to certain melanomas.
+UVA light referred to as the ageing ray is more difficult to block, which has also contributed to certain melanomas.
 The ‘broad-spectrum’ formula, is a product that mitigates both UVA and UVB rays.

 Any sunscreen should be applied 15 to 20 minutes before heading out.
-It takes time for the ingredients to be absorbed, so until then, your skin is essentially unprotected.
+It takes time for the ingredients to be absorbed, so your skin is essentially unprotected until then.